Back to All Events

 Date

-Tuesday 16th December 6.30pm - 8.30pm ONLINE via Zoom
+Monday 15th December 6.30pm - 8.30pm ONLINE via Zoom (please note change to previously advertised date)

 Cost